ONSdigital/rdsa-utils/docs/contribution_guide.md

 - Ensure the function is readable, maintainable, and easy for others to understand — readability is preferred over overly clever one-liners.

+> **Note:** If your function raises any exceptions, make sure to include
+> a `Raises` section in the docstring describing the exception type and
+> when it is triggered.

 #### Example:

 ```python